goatchurchprime/two-voip-godot-4/README.md

 it is compiling shaders.

 Obviously the system needs to know when a stream has ended (a footer has been received) so it can consume the buffer down to zero.

+The `set_sinewave_out()` setting replaces the audio as it is decoded with a 440Hz tone so it's possible to tell the difference between choppy transmission and playing and a choppy microphone data.
+Use `get_chunk_max()` to get an indicator of the audio coming from a particular player, which helps to tell the difference between whether they are muted, or your playback volume has been turned down.

 #### Networking layer